pypa/virtualenv/docs/index.rst

 ------------------------------------

 There are several alternatives that create isolated environments:

+* Python 3's `venv module <https://docs.python.org/3/library/venv.html>`_
+  is recommended for projects that no longer need to support Python 2.

 * ``workingenv`` (which I do not suggest you use anymore) is the predecessor to this library.
 It used the main Python interpreter,